fuhaha824/CMI-Attack/README.md

 ## About the Implementation

-Our code is inspired by the [SGA](https://github.com/Zoky-2020/SGA) method.
-Since we employ different attack methods, some parts of the original code need to be replaced.
+Our code utilizes the evaluation framework from the [SGA](https://github.com/Zoky-2020/SGA) method.
+To run our code, you need to replace the attack-related components in the SGA code with those from CMI-Attack.
 Specifically:

-#### Original Code
+#### Original Code (SGA)
 ```python
 img_attacker = ImageAttacker(images_normalize, eps=2/255, steps=10, step_size=0.5/255)
 txt_attacker = TextAttacker(ref_model, tokenizer, cls=False, max_length=30, number_perturbation=1,